 Here’s a video of how to practice Nadi Shodhana pranayama for the visual learners out there.

 Are you interested in learning more of my tricks and tips to stay happy, healthy, and pain-free?
-Sign up for my newsletter and you’ll receive access to my Free Resource Library.
+Sign up to receive helpful emails, and you’ll receive access to my Free Resource Library.

 Why do you practice Nadi Shodhana pranayama?
 Let us know in the comments below.